-Goan Kingfish Jeerem Meerem is a light gravy which is served to convalescing persons but with lesser amounts of spices probably because of the benefits of pepper and cumin on the gastric system.
+Goan Kingfish Jeerem Meerem is a light gravy which is served to convalescing persons.
+Lesser amounts of spices and more of pepper and cumin probably because of the benefits of pepper and cumin on the gastric system.
 Also, the use of tamarind makes the food more delectable.

 Serves: 4 Persons

 Prep.
 Time: 15 Mins. + 30 Mins. (marination)

 Cooking Time: 10 Mins (active + 15 Mins. (passive)